 - Check on the boiling potatoes after they've been cooking for 15-20 minutes.
 When they're tender, remove them from the soup using a slotted spoon.
 You'll know the potatoes are tender when you can easily slide a fork into the center.
 Mash the potatoes with 1 tbsp of Earth Balance, 1/3 cup of coconut cream, 1/4 cup of green pepper, 1/4 cup of green onion, and 1/3 cup of dill.
 Set aside.

-- Add 1/2 cup of diced potatoes, 1 1/2 cups of raw shredded cabbage, 1/3 cup of coconut cream, and 2 tsp of sriracha to the pot.
+- Add 1/2 cup of diced potatoes, 1 1/2 cups of raw shredded cabbage, and 1/3 cup of coconut cream to the pot.
 Bring to a boil.
 Stir in the mashed potatoes, the remainder or the tomatoes from step 1, and the fried vegetables from step 3.
 Bring the soup back to a boil and then reduce to medium-low heat to simmer.
 Remove the whole beet and discard.

 - Gently simmer the soup over medium-low heat for 20-30 minutes.
 If necessary, add a little bit of water to achieve your desired consistency.
-The bowl of borscht below shows the ideal consistency of the soup – it’s best served with bread for dipping so you’ll want to make sure there’s a good broth to vegetable ratio.
 Taste and adjust the salt to your preference, feel free to add some fresh cracked pepper or extra dill.
 This soup is best served the at least a few hours later or the next day.

 - To serve, reheat the soup in a saucepan over medium-high heat until it reaches a simmer.
 If the soup has thickened overnight, you can add a touch more water.
 Taste it and adjust the seasonings as needed.

-- Serve the hot borscht with fresh bread and Earth Balance with some crunchy dill pickles.
-Add a dollop of vegan sour cream for a creamier bowl, or some extra sriracha for a delicious, spicy broth.
+- Serve the hot borsch with fresh bread + vegan butter and cheese, and dill pickles.
+Add a dollop of vegan sour cream for a creamier bowl.